-Step #2: Grab the power with an overhand grip at a shoulder width and lift your elbows in a way that your upper arms are perfectly parallel to the ground.
+- Grab the power with an overhand grip at shoulder width and lift your elbows in a way that your upper arms are perfectly parallel to the ground.

 You can perform 4 sets of this exercise, but make sure to lighten the weights after 2 sets.

 The Bulgarian Split Squat will help you gain enormous strength in your legs.
 You can perform this exercise following these steps carefully: